Installation with venv

 (Open a terminal window)

-- Clone Workbench git repository
+- Clone the Workbench git repository

-- Activate the virtual environment in your current terminal window
+islandora_workbenchdirectory, create a virtual environment - Activate the virtual environment in your current terminal window

 - Inside that terminal window install the Workbench required modules

-The high level steps for USING Python virtual environments when running Workbench:
+The high level steps for using Python virtual environments when running Workbench:

 (Open a terminal window)